-The fruit content in Anathoth Farm jams is 50% (with the exception of Blackcurrant Jam and Plum Jam, which both have 45%), just like jam made at home in the kitchen.
-Most commercial jams contain 40% fruit (which is the legal minimum) and concentrated fruit juices and purees are often used as a low cost way of boosting fruit percentage.
+Just like home-made jam, the fruit content in Anathoth Farm jams is 50% (with the exception of Blackcurrant Jam and Plum Jam, which both have 45%).
+Most commercial jams contain 40% fruit (which is the legal minimum) and concentrated fruit juices and purees are sometimes used as a low-cost way of boosting fruit percentage.
 But even using high levels of lower quality fruit doesn’t deliver great tasting jam.
 Anathoth Farm uses only whole fruit purchased from local growers and reputable fruit suppliers.

 We’re proud that all our products are gluten free.
 Our jams are naturally gluten free as we only use fruit and sugar and we've chosen to make our pickles with gluten free ingredients.